 The following requirements apply specifically to the Master's degree.
-Additional degree requirements may also be in place for individual programs, so students are responsible for also following the policies and requirements of their program.
+Students are responsible for also following the policies and graduation requirements of their program.

 Total Units

 Most Master's programs at the University of the Pacific require a minimum of 30 units of approved graduate credit.